peternsilva/galvanize-bookshelf-solution/1_migrations_seeds.md

 - Push the changes to the master branch of your Heroku remote.
 - Run Knex seeds on the production environment.
 - Check the production database has the correct number of tables and rows with the `heroku pg:info` command.

+Once you're satisfied, find a fellow student and see if he or she would like some help.